niegit/nie-lab-mkdocs/docs/labs/networking/watchguard-firewall-setup.md

     - DNS servers:
         - `1.1.1.1` (CloudFlare)
         - `8.8.8.8` (Google).
-        - **Note:** It will test the servers and fail, which is fine at this point.
+        - **Note:** If you are not plugged into Internet then this will fail, but you can still continue on.
     - Click **Next**.
 3. **Configure Trusted Interface**:
     - Leave defaults as we'll update them later in the lab.
 For now, the defaults create a DHCP server to get an IP and log into the firewall.